DeePoon M2 Virtual Reality Headset

 Equipped with one Samsung Exynos 7420 processor, which is one of the fastest and most up to date mobile SoCs (System on Chip), this VR headset has the same processor that was already installed in the Samsung Galaxy S6.
 The Exynos 7420 is an octa-core processor that clocks with 4 × 2.1GHz and 4 × 1.5GHz.
 The included GPU is one Mali T-760 @ MP8, In addition, stand the processor 3GB Memory (LPDDR4) and 32GB internal memory (eMMC 5.0) to disposal.
 On WiFi module and an Bluetooth module are also available, as well as can be the DeePoon M2 on the integrated 3000mAh battery use without power connection.
 The VR headset is controlled by a Virtual Reality adapted Android.
 Whether this is Android 5.1 or 6.0 is currently unknown.

 Unfortunately, it is not known if the M2 has an HDMI input.
 Especially those who want to use the glasses in combination with the PC, for example, to play computer-intensive PC games on this, comes to a direct connection between graphics card and VR glasses around it.
 Although a Wi-Fi transmission via Trinus VR or RiftCat would be quite possible, but the delay time would spoil any fun.

 DeePoon M2 - Super AMOLED Display

 Quite good approaches, however, can be seen in the thoughtful, actual DeePoon M2.
 So the headset has a 5.7 inches Super AMOLED display from Samsung, that with 2560 × 1440 pixels dissolves.
 The luminance is between 96 and 144 cd / m².
-Das Field of view is 96 °, that Refresh rate is 75Hz, In addition, a Distance sensor, temperature sensor, gyroscope, Accelerometer and an Magnetometer integrated.
-The lenses are made PMMA (polymethylmethacrylate), that Focal length is 23.5 - 32mm and the Lens diameter at 38.6mm.
+Das Field of view is 96 °, the Refresh rate is 75Hz, In addition, a Distance sensor, temperature sensor, gyroscope, Accelerometer and an Magnetometer integrated.
+The lenses are made PMMA (polymethylmethacrylate), the Focal length is 23.5 - 32mm and the Lens diameter at 38.6mm.